ansys/pymechanical/doc/source/getting_started/index.rst

 ** On linux **
-On linux - there are some environment variables that need to be set in order for embedding of Mechanical in Python will work.
+On linux - there are some environment variables that need to be set in order for embedding of Mechanical in Python to work.
 A script which sets these variables is distributed with the application from 2023R2 and on.
 This script is located in:

 /path/to/ansys_inc/v232/aisol/.workbench_lite